gnudatalanguage/gdl/paper/paper.md

 Install System (NSIS) based installer.
 For develop environments, we provide GDL Workbench, an Eclipse Rich Client Platform (RCP) based integrated development environment (IDE), and GDL Jupyter kernel.

+Software usable with GDL (vital for long-term curation of IDL codes!): GRAFFER, ...

 # Acknowledgements and author contributions

 GDL development had been started in early aughties by Marc Schellens who developed the interpreter core.